kyunghyuncho/rl-pong/README.md

   tuples from a new experiences, as it will decrease the diversity of the tuples and make them correlated heavily. use this to store only a small portion. <= not necessary

+what needs to be implemented is to let the simulator pushes tuples in the middle of the episode without having to wait until it's terminated.

 ## Pong-ram-v0